TruncatedDinoSour/armour/doc/d/pDB-1.md

 Threefish 1024 in our use case is theoretically vulnerable to the following vulnerabilities:

 -   New algorithm: It is a fairly new algorithm, may uncover some vulnerabilities in the future?
+Possible vulnerabilities for Threefish-256 and Threefish-512 are well-known since 2009.

 ### RC4